This supported learning-on-the-job is a key part of the ‘conservation quartet’ described in our River Clyde Fishery Management Plan.

 In 2009, we hosted the BTCV Scotland Natural Talent Riverfly Apprentice, Louis Kitchen.
 During this 15 month post Louis gained a wealth of experience studying the taxonomy and ecology of riverflies and other freshwater invertebrates – including a detailed study of the invertebrates of the River Clyde in Spring 2009 – working with us and with various other freshwater and environmental organisations across the UK.
 He was also involved in the delivery of numerous educational events and workshops.
 Following the apprenticeship Louis continued to work with the CRF on a study of upland mayflies part-funded by a Freshwater Biological Association Hugh Carey Gilson Award.
 He is now Riverfly Officer for The Riverfly Partnership and is based with the Clyde River Foundation.

-Our second apprentice Lesley Gregg has recently completed an 18 month training placement, during which she designed her own headwater ecology project in the Clyde catchment.
+Our second apprentice, Lesley Gregg, completed an 18 month training placement, during which she designed her own headwater ecology project in the Clyde catchment.
 Lesley is now a member of staff and resident biologist at the Clyde River Foundation.
 You can read about Lesley’s placement on page 8 of BTCV Scotland’s 2011 Spring Network Bulletin.BTCV Scotland Natural Talent Blog

 BTCV Scotland Natural Communities